Home » Blog » Arizona ATV Accidents: Who Pays and How Claims Work

 What Counts as an ATV or Side-by-Side in Arizona?

-After an ATV crash, one of the first questions is what the vehicle counts as under Arizona law.
-Under Arizona Revised Statutes § 28-1171, a traditional ATV is designed for a single rider who straddles the seat and uses handlebars, while side-by-sides, also called UTVs, have bench or bucket seats, a steering wheel, and seat belts for each occupant.
-That legal distinction plays a bigger role than most people expect.
+After an ATV crash, one of the first questions is what the vehicle actually is under Arizona law.
+Arizona groups ATVs and side-by-sides together under one legal category: “off-highway vehicles,” or OHVs.
+Under Arizona Revised Statutes § 28-1171, this category covers ATVs, recreational and utility side-by-sides, dirt bikes, dune buggies, and similar vehicles built primarily for off-road, non-highway travel.
+The statute doesn’t spell out design differences between an ATV and a side-by-side; that distinction comes from manufacturer and industry standards, not from Arizona law itself.
+A traditional ATV is generally built for a rider who straddles the seat and steers with handlebars, while a side-by-side has bench or bucket seating, a steering wheel, and seat belts for each occupant.

 Passenger rules, liability, and even insurance coverage often depend on this classification.
 Some ATVs are not built to carry passengers, which can raise fault issues if someone is riding improperly.
 Side-by-sides can carry multiple occupants, but only when passengers are seated and restrained as designed.